 Carried unanimously with clarification of wording to the following motion accepted on February 21.

-Motion to loan et al. $25,000 pending membership approval of an additional $25,000 contribution in response to YUFA recommendation .
+Motion to extend a bridging loan of $25,000 to et al. pending membership approval of an additional $25,000 contribution to be approved at the YUFA AGM on April 24..

 3. Matters arising